Commodity trader Trafigura nearly doubles profit to hit record in FY 2021

 Trafigura's total earnings before interest, tax, depreciation and amortisation (EBITDA) rose 13% to $6.9 billion.
 Its energy segment - mostly oil, refined products and natural gas - contributed 64% to the EBITDA.

-Its metals and minerals division contributed 36% with an "exceptional year" for its copper team due to significant demand growth and a supply deficit.
+Its metals and minerals division contributed 36% with an "exceptional year" for its copper team due to significant demand growth and a supply deficit, it said.

-The company had impairments of $709 million, down compared with $1.57 billion in 2020.
-The largest were at loss-making smelting company Nyrstar with $125 million, and at Corpus Christi port in Texas with another $158 million relating to right-of-use assets.
+The company had impairments of $709 million, down compared to $1.57 billion in 2020.
+The largest were at loss-making smelter Nyrstar with $125 million, and Corpus Christi port in Texas with a further $158 million relating to right-of-use assets.

 In addition, Trafigura's income was reduced by a further $716 million after absorbing Puma Energy's foreign exchange losses though this translated to a increase in group equity.

-Trafigura agreed to buy Angola's state oil firm Sonangol 31.78% stake in Puma Energy, a midstream and retain firm, with Trafigura's stake rising to 93%.
+Trafigura agreed to buy Angola's state oil firm Sonangol 31.78% stake in Puma Energy, a midstream and retail firm, with Trafigura's stake rising to 93%.

+Puma has $1.9 billion in assets up for sale, including in Angola and its infrastructure division.
+Trafigura is also in the process of selling its indirect stake in the Indian refiner Nayara Energy and completing the sale of its stake in Spain's MATSA copper mine.

+"We had significant capital expenditure in 2021.
+We took a 10% stake in Russia's Vostok Oil project and acquired Puma and at the same time, to keep capital discipline we want to sell assets.
+We have two assets up for sale, Nayara ... and the second is MATSA," Trafigura CFO Christophe Salmon said.

 Trafigura said the number of employee shareholders has been growing since it bought out the family members of founder and former CEO Claude Dauphin in 2020.
 This year employee shareholders hit about 1,000 compared with 850 in 2020.